As many as one in five older people experience depression, here's some information on spotting the signs that an older loved one may be depressed...

 Here are some signs you may wish to watch out for, either when you visit, or when you chat on the phone:

 Depression in older adults tends to take away your interest in usual activities, you lack motivation and feel drained of energy.

 If your loved one has stopped doing any of their usual activities, hobbies etc then this is a strong sign that something is wrong.
 Although there may be a valid reason such as illness, this needs to be taken into account along with other signs of depression.

 If you live far away from your older relative then you can ask about things over the telephone.
 You can ask things about their usual activities like ‘How was Church this week?’
 Enquiring about their weekly activities will help you to understand their life a lot more so that you can tell when things are changing.

 If you are not there to notice an empty fridge and cupboard, or that your loved one is losing weight, then ask about what they’ve eaten that day by way of conversation.

 Losing weight and loss of appetite in depression is common in older people.
-Although there may be other factors, such as during winter it can be more scary to go to the shop becuase of icy ground.
+Although there may be other factors, such as during winter it can be scarier to go to the shop because of icy ground.
 Your loved one may be less mobile and is afraid of falling.
 It’s important to discover why they may not be eating as much.

 Planning and preparing regular healthy meals will help.